 Individually designed induction timetables

 All children find starting school demanding and very tiring, particularly those whose 5th birthday falls later in the school year.
-If you do not think your child is ready for full-time school attendance in September of the school year in which his/her 5th birthday falls, you may discuss with your child’s school the possibility of an individually designed induction timetable, which might include an extension of part-time attendance or a defer in taking up the place until later in the same academic year.
+If you do not think your child is ready for full-time school attendance in September of the school year in which their 5th birthday falls, you may discuss with your child’s school the possibility of an individually designed induction timetable.
+This might include an extension of part-time attendance or a deferring the place until later in the same academic year.
 This is often a more practical alternative to delaying admission to Reception by a whole year.

 Issues to consider